Heart Failure (HF)

 Importantly, not all patients with risk factors will go on to develop HF, but primary prevention through modifying risk factors may reduce the development of symptomatic HF.
 These interventions include regular physical activity, maintaining a healthy diet and weight, limiting alcohol intake, and managing existing comorbidities with evidence-based pharmacotherapies that prevent cardiovascular events including HF.

-2) Pre-HF (stage B): Patients without previous or current symptoms/signs of HF and with the presence of one of the following: structural heart disease (eg, left ventricular hypertrophy, cardiac chamber enlargement), abnormal cardiac function (eg, reduced ventricular systolic function, increased filling pressures), or elevated levels of cardiac biomarkers (eg, natriuretic peptide levels, cardiac troponins).
+2) Pre-HF (stage B): Patients without previous or current symptoms/signs of HF and with the presence of 1 of the following: structural heart disease (eg, left ventricular hypertrophy, cardiac chamber enlargement), abnormal cardiac function (eg, reduced ventricular systolic function, increased filling pressures), or elevated levels of cardiac biomarkers (eg, natriuretic peptide levels, cardiac troponins).

 3) Symptomatic HF (stage C): Patients with structural heart disease, functional heart abnormality, or both, with previous or current signs/symptoms of HF.

-4) Advanced HF (stage D): Patients with HF refractory or intolerant to guideline-directed medical therapy, severe signs/symptoms of HF at rest, recurrent hospitalizations, requiring advanced interventions (including transplant, mechanical circulatory support, or palliative care).
+4) Advanced HF (stage D): Patients with HF refractory or intolerant to guideline-directed medical therapy, severe symptoms/signs of HF at rest, recurrent hospitalizations, requiring advanced interventions (including transplant, mechanical circulatory support, or palliative care).

 1) HF with reduced ejection fraction (HFrEF) is typically defined as clinical HF with LVEF ≤40%.